Shred guitar: In media

+In 2007, various shredders were parodied by the Finnish multimedia artist Santeri Ojala who uploaded a series of "Shreds" videos to YouTube under the pseudonym StSanders.
+The most popular videos mocked Eric Clapton, Metallica, Steve Vai and Kiss by replacing the original concert performance sound with badly played electric guitar and other noises.
+Ojala's videos went viral but they were taken down by YouTube in early 2008 for copyright infringement.
+The videos continued to be available at Ojala's StSanders website, and through his MySpace page.
+Wired magazine also provided a webhost for the videos.
+The American comedian Jimmy Kimmel was a fan of the videos, and he asked Ojala to appear on the next Jimmy Kimmel Live! show with Slash, the guitarist for Guns N' Roses, who was already a target for Ojala's satire.
+Live on the show, Slash appeared uncomfortable during Ojala's demonstration of the parody technique, interrupting him to show what an actual Slash guitar solo sounded like.
+Ojala said, however, that Slash praised his work backstage, after the show: "...he liked the video, he had no problem with it."
+Other online parodies appeared after this, created by other artists.
+These were collectively called "X Shreds" videos.

 In 2011, Guitar World magazine focused on shredding outside the heavy metal music genre with an article discussing the magazine's Top 5 Shredding Bluegrass songs.
 The list included songs by instrumentalists Tony Rice, Josh Williams, Bryan Sutton, Chris Thile and David Grier.
 Music Radar's list of the top 20 greatest shred guitarists of time featured Al Di Meola, John Petrucci and Steve Vai as the top three, respectively.
 Guitar World ranked Al Di Meola – Elegant Gypsy, Van Halen – Van Halen, and Ozzy Osbourne – Blizzard of Ozz (featuring Randy Rhoads on guitar), as the top three shred albums of all time, respectively.

 In 2017, Jawbone Press released the book Shredders!: The Oral History of Speed Guitar (and More) by author Greg Prato, which explored the entire history of shred guitar.
 The book featured a foreword by Alex Lifeson and an afterword by Uli Jon Roth, and featured all new interviews with Joe Satriani, Steve Vai, Billy Sheehan, Paul Gilbert, George Lynch, Kirk Hammett, Michael Schenker, Ace Frehley, Guthrie Govan, and Alexi Laiho, among others.